rouvinerh/SecJournal/blogs/my-blogs/reviews/oswe-review.md

 Since I had prior internship experience with code review, the course felt relatively straightforward to me.
 That said, developing an effective methodology for code review is something that only comes with experience, and the course does not enforce a specific approach.

-I believe that going through the course material is sufficient to develop some form of methodology.
+I believe that going through the course material is sufficient to develop some form of methodology sufficient for the exam.

 ## Pricing